-Self harm involves inflicting physical pain on one’s body.
+Self-harm involves inflicting physical pain on one’s body.
 Most often this is done by cutting, burning, or biting.
-Whether a child learns about self harm from somewhere or someone, or just has the thought one day to try it out, it can quickly become addicting.
+Whether a child learns about self-harm from somewhere, or someone, or just has the thought one day to try it out, it can quickly become addicting.
 The act meets some need that is not being met elsewhere.

 The Nature of Routine and Ritual

-So why do young people engage in self harm?
-Most often the behavior is tied to emotions.
-“When I’m depressed I don’t feel anything, but when I cut, I feel something.”
+Most children engaging in self-harm convey that “When I’m depressed I don’t feel anything, but when I cut, I feel something.”
 “I can’t stand feeling anxious, but when I hurt myself the anxiety goes away.”

 Developing a Support System

 When we as the support system stop focusing on the “what” and start focusing on the “why”, hope for change is possible.
 We can start the process of change by first acknowledging and validating what the child is feeling.

-Empowering a Child Towards Recovery
+Empowering a Child toward Recovery